The Hunchback of Notre Dame (1996 film): Plot

-When Frollo discovers that Esmeralda escaped, he searches for her, bribing and arresting Travellers and setting fire to houses while trying to find her.
+When Frollo discovers Esmeralda's escape, he searches for her, bribing and arresting Roma and setting fire to houses while trying to find her.
 Phoebus defies Frollo when ordered to burn down a house with a family inside and Frollo orders him executed.
 Phoebus flees but is struck by an arrow and falls into the River Seine, where he is found by Esmeralda and taken to Notre Dame for refuge.
 The gargoyles encourage Quasimodo to confess his feelings for Esmeralda, but he is heartbroken to discover she and Phoebus have fallen in love.
 Realizing that Quasimodo helped Esmeralda escape, Frollo tells him he knows about the Court of Miracles and plans to attack it at dawn.
-Using the map Esmeralda gave him, Quasimodo and Phoebus find the court to warn the Roma, only for Frollo to follow them and capture all the Travellers present.
+Using the map Esmeralda gave him, Quasimodo and Phoebus find the court to warn the Roma, only for Frollo to follow them and capture all the Roma present.

 When Esmeralda again rejects Frollo's advances, he attempts to burn her at the stake at Place du Parvis, but Quasimodo swoops down and carries her to the cathedral tower, crying "Sanctuary!" from the ledge.
 When Frollo attempts to seize the cathedral, Phoebus releases the Roma and rallies the Paris citizens against Frollo's guards.
 Quasimodo and the gargoyles pour molten lead onto the streets to prevent anyone entering, but Frollo himself manages to break into the cathedral beforehand.
 Violating the tradition of sanctuary, he pursues Quasimodo and Esmeralda to the bell tower with the intent of killing them both.
 He and Quasimodo fight, eventually both falling from a ledge.
 Frollo plummets to his death in the molten lead while Quasimodo is saved by Phoebus.
-Quasimodo accepts Phoebus and Esmeralda's love and they encourage him to leave the cathedral; when he does so, the people of Paris hail him as a hero.
+Afterwards, Quasimodo accepts Phoebus and Esmeralda's love, and he gives them his blessing.
+They encourage him to leave the cathedral; when he does so, the people of Paris hail him as a hero.